CoProcure/s3upload/readme.md

 # S3 Upload

-This package contains some boilerplate code around the ```s3-upload-stream``` package for uploading to S3.
+This package contains boilerplate code around s3-upload-stream to make S3 uploads easier.

 To use first set your AWS credentials on the command line.
 If you have a company profile named set of credentials in ```~./aws/credentails```: